-Trying not to laugh I informed him that it is not weird because they do not drive on the left side of the road.
+Trying not to laugh, I informed him that it was not weird because they do not drive on the left side of the road.
 This inspired me to write this article and hopefully shed some light on the basics of driving in Germany.

-I will start off with some common-sense information like your driver’s license.
-Of course, if you are not a German citizen your driver’s license may not authorize you to do driving in Germany.
+I will start with some common-sense information like your driver’s license.
+Of course, your driver’s license may not authorize you to drive in Germany if you are not a German citizen.

 - Know About Driving in Germany